-If your dog is constantly licking its paws, it may seem harmless at first – but often there’s more to it.
-Persistent licking can not only be a sign of skin problems but can also make them worse.
+If your dog is constantly licking its paws, it might seem harmless – but often there’s more to it.
+Constant licking can not only be an indication of skin problems, but also worsen them.

 -